THE VFA PIONEER HISTORIES PROJECT

 More About Martha:

-- 50 years after her arrest, Jane member who stayed in Hyde Park discusses abortion rights, Aaron Gettinger, May 10, 2022
+- “50 years after her arrest, Jane member Martha Scott discusses abortion rights,” by Aaron Gettinger, May 10, 2022

 - Jane: An Abortion Service, Chicago Women’s Liberation Union Herstory Project